crowdcoinChain/Certificate/README.md

 ![logo](https://crowdcoin.site/img/logo-dark.png)

-Idea:
+Proposal:

 Create an online micro service that allow the users to:

-1) Get the hash of a document without uploading it (Improvemnt light hash, random select 1 to 100 subsections of 100 bytes)
+1) Get the hash of a document without uploading it (Improvement light hash, random selects 1 to 100 subsections of 100 bytes)

 2) Write the hash on any blockchain.